dudykr/ddbase/crates/hstr/README.md

 # hstr

-A string optimized for use as a key with `HashMap`.
+A high-performance string interning library for Rust.
+This crate is intended for the compilers or build tools like a bundler, written in Rust.

 See the [documentation](https://docs.rs/hstr) for more information.